manuelernestog/cloudflare-email-sender-api/README.md

 Free and open source email sending API with Cloudflare workers and email forwarding.

+> Due Cloudflare limitations, with this API you can only send email to [verified email addresses](https://developers.cloudflare.com/email-routing/setup/email-routing-addresses/#destination-addresses).

 ## Features

 - **Send Emails**: Send emails by making a `POST` request to the `/send` endpoint.